 Local Alliances for Families

-Across the country, more than 650 Lokale Bündnisse für Familie (Local Alliances for Families) provide strong, partnership-based networks of stakeholders from industry and business, government and civil society.
+Across the country, about 600 Lokale Bündnisse für Familie (Local Alliances for Families) provide strong, partnership-based networks of stakeholders from industry and business, government and civil society.
 The aim is to provide needs-based services to help local families to better reconcile family and working life.

 Employment for migrant mothers